Muang Thong Thani: Features

 On the other side of the second main road lie the Impact, Muang Thong Thani complex and several retail developments, along with the Popular Condominiums and the flatted factories, which are titled the Industry Condominiums.
 In the vicinity of Impact are the Thunderdome Stadium (home to the Muangthong United Football Club) and Thunder Dome, both of which are also former Asian Games venues, but are owned by the Sports Authority of Thailand.
 Also from the Asian Games are tennis courts which were used by the Lawn Tennis Association of Thailand from 1999 to 2004, but are now operated by the Impact Tennis Academy (the Lawn Tennis Association now occupies a newer venue next to Wat Phasuk).
 More recent developments include the Novotel and Ibis hotels, a small satellite campus of Silpakorn University, and the Cosmo Bazaar mall, which features a cinema and also serves as a public minibus van station.
-The minibuses, along with the BMTA 166 bus line which terminates nearby and at the Victory Monument in Bangkok, serve as the main modes of public transport to Muang Thong Thani.
+The minibuses, along with the BMTA 166 bus line which terminates nearby and at the Victory Monument in Bangkok, serve as the main modes of public transport to Muang Thong Thani, in addition to the Pink Line monorail, the main line of which opened in late 2023.
+Running along Chaeng Watthana Road, the main line's Si Rat station serves the development's original Bond Street entrance, while the Muang Thong Thani branch line, which opened for trial runs in May 2025, runs along Soi Chaeng Watthana–Pak Kret 39, with two stations directly serving the Impact complex: Impact Muang Thong Thani and Lake Muang Thong Thani.

 Of the eight Industry Condominiums, those that are occupied have been converted to office use, including by the Defence Technology Institute and Kasikornbank.
 The Popular Condominiums consist of twenty-seven 16-storey apartment blocks, each housing about 1,000 units.
 Originally marketed to teachers and civil servants, they now mostly house lower-middle income tenants.
 St. Francis Xavier School is here near the Prachachuen entrance/exit, and there are also a few other small primary schools and kindergartens within the wider development.